danish0431/C-Books-Exercises/README.md

-This repository contains the solution of the programming exercises of different books.
+This repository contains the solution of the programming exercises from different books.